Engelko/DevOps_course/Bash_scripts/HW24/README.md

 ## 5. Play with ./meta.
 In previous HW you have 2 roles.
 Make it obligatory to run one of the roles prior to another one.

-## 6. Use host template to run ansible playbook( do not put it to script)

 ## 7. Update your previous playbook.
 Add 3 additional users to be created(all without sudo).
 Use loop.
 Run user creation only if the amount of users does not exceed 3.